rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: How is it different?

 ZB: Two examples of that.
 We are translating the whole pattern, which may be different depending on the language.
 (Think "10 years" vs. YR10 or something appropriate to the language).
 So the symbol for kb for example, 10kb, may be different depending on the language.
-The intent of the formatter is to allow users to display to the software user in their language
+The intent of the formatter is to allow users to display to the software user in their language.

 MPT: I believe there are calendars other than gregorian that will have units other than seconds.
 Are your units strictly gregorian calendar units?